 Darren leads the development of the Enquire Learning Trust.
 In this capacity works with leaders, teachers, local governors and other professionals to enhance leadership, develop teaching and learning, facilitate improvement, foster transformation and generate quality outcomes for young people.
 Developing effective approaches to collaboration lies at the heart of Darren’s leadership and the work of the Trust.
 Darren is an experienced leader, coach and facilitator.
 His specialism is in developing practice, provision and opportunity through reflection on action, enquiry based learning and powerful communities of practice.
 He has written on a range of leadership issues for journals and national publications and has presented at national and international research conventions.
 He is an experienced designer of professional development and has a passion for unlocking the potential of others.
 Darren has made a key contribution to work at regional and national level through the National College, DfE and TDA.
 His previous experience includes more than 20 years as a teacher, school leader and senior local authority officer.
 He has worked as a researcher and facilitator for the National College.
 Together with Ronnie Woods he co-created Enquire in 2006.
 Darren is a Yorkshire emigre living in the North East.
 He is married to Suzanne and they have three fantastic children who provide a crucial perspective on learning.
 In his spare time he reads widely, tends a wildlife garden, walks a dog, plays football and picks a mean guitar!

 Originally from Falkirk, Jim left school and entered a career in retail, working the length and breadth of the country and eventually settling in Cleethorpes as Branch Trading Manager.
 In 1999 Jim decided to settle in Cleethorpes and began a career in financial services.
 In 2001 Jim opened Argyle Estate Agents and Financial Services Ltd in Cleethorpes, Lincolnshire, a company which he still operates today.
-Jim is also a Director of Argyle Lettings Ltd. Jim has served as a parent Governor at Middlethorpe Primary Academy since 2006 and for the last 2 years has been chair of Governors at the Grimsby school.
+Jim is also a Director of Argyle Lettings Ltd.

 Ron Kirk has a strong business background.
 He works as a Chartered Accountant and Tax Adviser and is currently represents for Great Ayton as a member of Hambleton District Council.
 He works closely with the Member of Parliament for the Richmond constituency and is Chair of the Richmond Conservative Association.
-He is currently serving as Vice Chair of Governors at Roseberry Primary Academy.